 We are an interdisciplinary group of researchers studying the genetics of chromatin and gene regulation.
 We welcome inquiries from individuals from diverse experimental, computational and statistical backgrounds.

-Our laboratory is currently using naturally occurring human genetic variation as a tool to understand how the genome specifies chromatin state and organization in immune cells.
-We are also interested in linking regulatory variation in immune cells to autoimmune and infectious disease risk.
-In much of our research we develop statistical and computational methods so that we can analyze and interpret data from genomics experiments such as ChIP-seq, ATAC-seq and CRISPR/Cas9.
+Our laboratory uses naturally occurring human genetic variation and genetic perturbations to understand how the genome specifies chromatin state and organization.
+We are also interested in linking regulatory variation with disease risk.
+In much of our research we develop statistical and computational methods so that we can analyze and interpret data from genomics experiments such as ChIP-seq, ATAC-seq and CRISPR screens.
 If this type of research sounds exciting to you, contact us.

 The Salk Institute is a great place to work!
 It was founded in 1960 by Jonas Salk, the developer of the polio vaccine, and was designed by the renowned architect Louis Kahn.
 Today, the Salk Institute is an architectural landmark and is one of the top biological research institutes in the world.